renepenner/standalone-slim-app/README.md

-# PHP Standalone Slim Framework App
+# Slim API App - Skeleton

 A Standalone PHP Application for training best practices and give other developers in our team an example of writing good code.